sprakashmartin/infrastructure-data-analysis/README.md

 2. **ITU Global ICT Pricing:** To establish baseline fixed-broadband affordability.
 3. **Google M-Lab Telemetry (via BigQuery):** Extracting median download speeds from millions of crowdsourced network diagnostic tests (2020-2024).

+### Benchmark Definitions & Regulatory Nuance
+While this model utilizes categorical benchmarks ("Privatized" vs. "State-Owned") for macro-statistical analysis, the underlying regulatory realities are highly nuanced, demonstrating the limits of ideological absolutes in infrastructure deployment:
+* **The "Free-Market" Mandates (Chile):** While highly privatized, the Chilean state aggressively intervenes to correct market failures.
+Private 5G spectrum auctions were legally tethered to "Social Mandates," forcing operators to wire unprofitable rural localities.
+Furthermore, Chile imposes strict net neutrality and number portability laws to prevent monopoly abuse.
+* **The "State-Owned" Retail Tier (China):** While the physical infrastructure (fiber, towers) is an absolute monopoly owned by state-controlled entities (SASAC), the state permits private Mobile Virtual Network Operators (MVNOs) to lease bandwidth and operate at the retail and consumer-facing margins.

 ### Key Findings
 The data challenges the assumption that deregulated private capital maximizes technological innovation.
 When factoring in total economic burden and calculating the Year-over-Year (YoY) "Innovation Velocity," the free-market benchmark demonstrated significant stagnation compared to the state-directed model.